Intelsat headquarters: Reception

 Andrews said his design expressed "a spirit of openness, of optimism, of faith in cooperation between peoples and groups of people, and the use of modern technology."
 However, since its construction, reception has been mixed.
 Some consider it "a Connecticut Avenue landmark and a must-see for futurists touring the nation's capital" because of its unique high-tech design and energy efficiency.
 Early in its existence, it was noted as being a positive repudiation of architectural conservatism, however, its style was not duplicated and therefore it stands out from the surrounding city.

 Other critics also note that it does not interact well with the surrounding buildings and add that it can be difficult for visitors to find the entrance.
 As of 2005 it had been studied by the Historic Preservation Section of the D.C.
 Office of Planning as a potential landmark of Modern architecture, but a 2011 architectural-historical review of the area as part of the University of the District of Columbia's student center construction planning found that Intelsat was not old enough for landmark status and was a "visual shock" to the neighborhood, given its arguably inappropriate design and sitting for an urban area.
 The review did indicate that this opinion could change as the building aged further.

-And it did.
 In January 2017 the Intelsat Headquarters was nominated for historic designation by the DC Preservation League (DCPL).
-The INTELSAT Headquarters building was nominated under DC Criterion A for important historical events, because of its associated with telecommunication achievements.
+The Intelsat Headquarters building was nominated under DC Criterion A for important historical events, because of its associated with telecommunication achievements.
 It also falls under Criterion B for history because it served as Intelsat's home.
 Due to its historical significance, it is also eligible under the National Register Criterion A for history.
 The building was also nominated under the District of Columbia Criterion D and the National Register Criterion C for its architecture.
 In addition to that, it was nominated under DC Criterion F as the work of a master architect.
 John Andrews' work has been recognized internationally and has had other buildings designated as historic sites.